domsteil/sgxjvm-public/docs/source/index.rst

 In the coming years the framework will evolve to support use of pure cryptographic techniques like zero knowledge proofs and multi-party computation, when the nature of your enclavelet and your performance requirements allow for it.

-.. important:: SGXJVM does not currently provide a stable API.
+.. important:: This software does not currently provide a stable API.
 The enclavelet API may change between releases without notice.

 This website will teach you how SGX works and how to write enclavelets.